Zak Justice had found his groove.

 The jack-of-all-trades had become a fixture in the Rochester Grizzlies’ lineup, having found a comfort level doing whatever his coaches asked him to do, and doing it well.

-Justice, a 2019 Bemidji High School graduate, was in the midst of an eight-game stretch where he averaged a point per game -- a stretch where he produced nearly half of his season total of 17 points.
+Justice was in the midst of an eight-game stretch where he averaged a point per game -- a stretch where he produced nearly half of his season total of 17 points.

 Then an upper-body injury derailed his first season of junior hockey in late January.

-Justice had to watch from the bleachers for a month as his Grizzlies teammates finished a job that he’d help them start: Winning the franchise’s first North American 3 Hockey League Central Division championship.
+Justice, a Bemidji native, had to watch from the bleachers for a month as his Grizzlies teammates finished a job that he’d help them start: Winning the franchise’s first North American 3 Hockey League Central Division championship.

 But that time away from the ice only served as motivation for Justice, who turned his frustration into a positive.